ElGamerViejuno/translations-revisions-and-text-updates-to-spanish-in-bg-mods/README.md

 - Call_of_the_Lost_Goddess_v2.5_revised_and updated_spanish_translation_by_ElGamerViejuno.rar **[Not added to the mod](https://github.com/AciferBG/Call-of-the-Lost-Goddess)**

 ## FULL TRANSLATIONS IN PROGRESS
-- Next full translation maybe [Jarl's Adventure Pack (by Ychap)](https://github.com/Gitjas/JA-AdventurePack)???
+- Next full translation is [Jarl's Adventure Pack (by Ychap)](https://github.com/Gitjas/JA-AdventurePack)

 ## REVISIONS AND UPDATES OF TEXTS IN PROGRESS
 - Next revision and upgrade translation maybe [BG1 NPC Project](https://github.com/Gibberlings3/BG1NPC)???